1759 - Allied counter-offensive in Western Germany

 The campaign lasted from August 1759 to January 1760

-The crushing defeat inflicted by Ferdinand of Brunswick to the marquis de Contades on August 1 at the battle of Minden put a stop to the French offensive in West Germany.
-Since the Hereditary Prince had already cut the line of communication from Minden to Paderborn and Kassel, where the French had considerable magazines, the French army was forced to retreat through countries where it had no subsistence.
+The crushing defeat inflicted by Ferdinand of Brunswick to the Marquis de Contades on August 1, 1759 at the Battle of Minden put a stop to the French offensive in West Germany.
+Since the Hereditary Prince had already cut the line of communication from Minden to Paderborn, where the French had considerable magazines, the French army was forced to retreat through countries where it had no subsistence.

 The Allies now had the initiative and proceeded to a general counter-offensive in West Germany.

 Allied Advance in Hesse

 On August 1 at 4:00 p.m., the French army started to pass the Weser.